top of page

 20 inch smallmouth on the fly

-*All fishing aboard the "Touch of Gray" is catch and release.
-If you are interested in harvesting fish, we can help you find a guide that will accommodate that.
+****To help preserve the wild trout and bass resource, all fishing aboard the "Touch of Gray" is catch and release.
+If you are interested in harvesting fish, I can help you find a guide that will accommodate that.

 bottom of page